lmlaaron/AutoCAT/README.md

 ```

 ## Quick Start with Pre-trained Models
+We provide pretrained models of all methods, checkout the `checkpoints/`.
-To run our pretrained model, simply run
+To run our pretrained model, simply modify the path to the checkpoints and run
 ```
 cd src/rlmeta/macta
 conda activate macta